Bayesian Online Learning for Human-assisted Target Localization: Joint Bayesian Learning for Target Localization and Human Parameters

-\begin{remark} The accuracy of the moment-matching method's result relies significantly on $q_t^s$.
-When human operators attentively make accurate drawing observations, the value of $q_t^s$ notably rises (i.e., $q_t^s > 0.8$).
-Conversely, substantial errors by human operators lead to a significant decrease in the value of $q_t^s$ (i.e., $q_t^s < 0.2$).
-As a result, the moment-matching outcomes exhibit a high level of accuracy, see Fig~\ref{fig:Moment_Matching}.\boxend \end{remark}
+\begin{remark} In practice, the accuracy of the result of the moment-matching method is significantly based on $q_t^s$.
+When human operators attentively make accurate drawing observations, the value of $q_t^s$ increases significantly, i.e., $q_t^s > 0.8$.
+In contrast, substantial errors by human operators lead to a significant decrease in the value of $q_t^s$, i.e., $q_t^s < 0.2$.
+As a result, the moment-matching outcomes exhibit a high level of accuracy; see Fig.~\ref{fig:Moment_Matching}. \end{remark}

+Finally, human-assisted autonomy localization can yield MMSE estimation variance equal to or lower than that of only autonomous sensor-based localization.